 Ch 117.
 Introduction to Electrochemistry.
 6 units (2-0-4); second term.
 Discussion of the structure of electrode-electrolyte interface, the mechanism by which charge is transferred across it, and experimental techniques used to study electrode reactions.
 Topics change from year to year but usually include diffusion currents, polarography, coulometry, irreversible electrode reactions, the electrical double layer, and kinetics of electrode processes.
-Instructor: Staff.
+Not offered 2007-08.

-Ch 120 ab.
+Ch 120 abc.
 Nature of the Chemical Bond.
-9 units (1-1-7) first, third terms.
-Prerequisite: general exposure to quantum mechanics (e.g., Pb 2 ab, Pb 12 abc, or equivalent).
+9 units (3-0-6) first term; 6 units (2-0-4) second term; 9 units (1-1-7) third term.
+Prerequisite: general exposure to quantum mechanics (e.g., Ph 2 ab, Ph 12 abc, or equivalent).
 Modern ideas of chemical bonding, with an emphasis on qualitative concepts and how they are used to make predictions of structures, energetics, excited states, and properties.
 Part a: The quantum mechanical basis for understanding bonding, structures, energetics, and properties of materials (polymers, ceramics, metals alloys, semiconductors, and surfaces).
 The emphasis is on explaining chemical, mechanical, electrical, and thermal properties of materials in terms of atomistic concepts.
-Part b: The student does an individual research project using modern quantum chemistry computer programs to calculate wavefunctions, structures, and properties of real molecules.
+Part b: The quantum mechanical basis for understanding transition metal systems with a focus on chemical reactivity.
+There will be an emphasis on organometallic complexes, on homogeneous catalysis, and on heterogeneous catalysis.
+Part c: The student does an individual research project using modern quantum chemistry computer programs to calculate wavefunctions, structures, and properties of real molecules.
 Instructor: Goddard.
+Part b not offered 2007-08.

 Ch 121 ab.
 Atomic Level Simulations of Materials and Molecules.

-9 units (3-0-6) second term; (1-1-7) third term.
+9 units (1-1-7) second, third terms.
 Prerequisites: Ma 2 ab, Ph 2 ab, Ch 1 ab, or equivalent.
 Recommended: Ch 41 abc, Ch 21 a.
 Methods for predicting the structures and properties of molecules and solids.
 The course will highlight theoretical foundations and applications to current problems in the following areas: biological systems (proteins, DNA, carbohydrates, lipids); polymers (crystals, amorphous systems, copolymers); semiconductors (group IV, III-V, surfaces, defects); inorganic systems (ceramics, zeolites, superconductors, and metals); and organometallics and catalysis (heterogeneous and homogeneous).
 Both terms will involve the use of computers for building and calculating systems of interest.
 Part a covers the basic methods.
 Part b will focus on simulations applied to problems in petroleum chemistry.
 Ch 120 a is recommended but not required for Ch 121 a.
 Instructor: Goddard.